 HTML in Canvas

-HTML-in-Canvas lets dom and vue objects render live HTML interfaces into a canvas so they can become video sources or receive local canvas and GLSL effects.
+HTML-in-Canvas lets dom and vue objects render an HTML interface in a canvas.
+Use the canvas as a video source or apply local effects.

-Experimental: This uses Chromium's experimental HTML-in-Canvas API.
+Experimental: This feature uses Chromium's experimental HTML-in-Canvas API.
 Enable

 How It Works

 dom and vue normally render interactive HTML directly on the Patchies canvas.
-HTML-in-Canvas wraps that interface in a layoutsubtree canvas, then lets Patchies draw or capture the live DOM pixels.
+HTML-in-Canvas puts the interface in a layoutsubtree canvas.
+Patchies can then draw or capture the DOM pixels.

 There are two separate use cases:

-htmlCanvas.videoOutput()captures the HTML as a transferableElementImageand sends it to the render worker as a video source.htmlCanvas.canvasLayer()andhtmlCanvas.glslLayer()process the live interface locally on the main thread without adding a video outlet.
+htmlCanvas.videoOutput()captures the HTML as a transferableElementImage.
+It sends the image to the render worker as a video source.htmlCanvas.canvasLayer()andhtmlCanvas.glslLayer()process the interface on the main thread.
+They do not add a video outlet.

-The local layer APIs keep the original interface clickable.
-Choose one htmlCanvas mode at a time: videoOutput, canvasLayer, or glslLayer.
-Patchies logs an error if a node tries to enable more than one mode in the same run.
+The local layer APIs keep the interface clickable.
+Use one htmlCanvas mode at a time: videoOutput, canvasLayer, or glslLayer.
+Patchies logs an error when an object enables multiple modes in one run.

 Video Output

-Call htmlCanvas.videoOutput() to expose the object as a video source.
-Patchies captures the root element as a transferable ElementImage and draws it in the render worker:
+Call htmlCanvas.videoOutput() to use the object as a video source.
+Patchies captures the root element as a transferable ElementImage.
+It draws the image in the render worker:

 htmlCanvas.videoOutput();